Voter improperly delayed for T-shirt

-A voter wearing a “Never Socialist” T-shirt was told she couldn't cast a vote Tuesday at the Anderson County Courthouse Annex, but Karrie Pearce of Frankston questioned the action and eventually voted.
+A voter wearing a “Never Socialist” T-shirt was told she couldn't cast a vote Tuesday at the Anderson County Courthouse Annex, but the voter, Karrie Pearce of Frankston, questioned the action and eventually voted.

-Pearce found Anderson County Elections Coordinator Casey Brown, who allowed her to vote after she covered up the T-shirt’s slogan.
+Pearce found Anderson County Elections Coordinator Casey Brown, who allowed her to vote.

 The clerk may have misunderstood the polling rules, Pearce said, and apologized to her later.